-On March 23, 2010, a historic piece of legislation was signed into law expanding access to affordable healthcare coverage for Americans.
+On March 23, 2010, a historic piece of legislation was signed into law by President Barack Obama expanding access to affordable healthcare coverage for Americans via the creation of a health insurance marketplace, unique to each state.
 Known formally as the Patient Protection and Affordable Care Act, Obamacare soon garnered overnight attention for its focus on prevention, wellness, and reasonable costs.

-While healthcare expenses continue to plague many American homes, access to healthcare insurance has greatly increased for those who may be under-insured or completely uninsured.
-With the enactment of Obamacare, many have been able to access much-needed procedures without facing bankruptcy, all while protecting against discrimination and refusal of coverage for pre-existing conditions.
+While healthcare expenses continue to plague many American homes, access to health insurance coverage has greatly increased for those who may be under-insured or completely uninsured, especially for those who live below the federal poverty level.
+With the enactment of Obamacare, many have been able to access much-needed procedures and other health care services without facing bankruptcy due to unexpected out-of-pocket costs, all while protecting against discrimination and refusal of coverage for pre-existing conditions.

 If you’ve ever wondered what Obamacare actually is and how it can help with healthcare costs, the following provides an overview of this historic law and its implications for Americans of all ages.

 Obamacare was enacted during the eight-year tenure of former President Obama with the assistance of federal government lawmakers.
 The bill came about in light of an increasing need for healthcare reform in America, as well as consistently rising healthcare costs and instances of medical debt-related bankruptcies.

 Obamacare created a timeline of changes that employers had to implement in stages, including elimination of pre-existing condition exclusions and extension of the coverage age for young adults under their parents’ insurance plans.
 Following a challenge in federal court, the law was upheld by the U.S. Supreme Court in June 2012, and the first open enrollment period began May 1, 2014.